solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ```

 Each event emitted calls the callback, the context of the instruction that
-emitted the event is referenced through Transaction signature and indexes that
+emitted the event is referenced through:
-uniquely identify the instruction. `getTransaction` can be used to fetch the
+- signature is the transaction's first signature
+- suid is a sequence that follows the natural order of events as emitted
+during the execution of a single transaction starting from 0
+- outerInstructionIndex & innerInstructionIndex identify the instruction
+which emitted the event

+This ensures that clients can easily perform the following workflows:
+1. deduplicate events received from multiple validators by the compound unique
+index formed through (slot, signature, suid)
-remaining details like account keys and instruction data efficiently in case
+2. fetch the remaining details like account keys and instruction data
-they are needed for indexing.
+efficiently using `getTransaction`

 ```
 EventCallback: ((
-    message: Buffer,
+    data: Buffer,
     instructionContext: {
         signature: TransactionSignature,
+        suid: number,
         outerInstructionIndex: number,
         innerInstructionIndex?: number,
     }